-Our list of 55 tips carefully organized into easy-to-follow sections will help you to get you started.
-You’ll soon be able to use the social network to drive engagement and ultimately, boost rental bookings.
+Our list of 55 tips (carefully organized into easy-to-follow sections) will help you to get you started.

+Side note: We’re not suggesting you implement all of these action points in one day or even one month.
 Building a brand community on Instagram is a continual process.
-So refer back to this list as often as you need, in order to keep updating your Instagram feed with new ideas, gain more followers and engage with more potential guests!
+So refer back to this list as often as you need, in order to keep updating your Instagram feed with new ideas, gain followers, and engage with more potential guests!